mui/material-ui/docs/data/material/components/autocomplete/autocomplete.md

 However, you can use different structures by providing a `getOptionLabel` prop.

+If your options are array of objects, also provide the `isOptionEqualToValue` prop to ensure correct selection and highlighting.
+By default, it uses strict equality between a option and value.

 ### Playground

 Each of the following examples demonstrates one feature of the Autocomplete component.